Clare Boothe Luce Scholarship Program

 - begin research in her field with a faculty mentor by the fall the award begins

-- report the following April on outcomes of her research and encouragement of women in the sciences during the year
+- report on outcomes of her research and encouragement of women in the sciences during the year

 - after graduating from Fordham, give a 5-year follow-up report on career and educational achievements

-In addition to basic personal information, the application should include a brief explanation of your plans after you graduate from Fordham, letters of recommendation from 2 Fordham faculty members, a personal essay, your CV or resume, your spring 2018 class schedule, and an unofficial transcript.
+In addition to basic personal information, the application should include a brief explanation of your plans after you graduate from Fordham, letters of recommendation from two Fordham faculty members, your CV or resume, and a personal essay/narrative.

-If you have any questions, please contact Maura Gallagher (firstname.lastname@example.org).
+If you have any questions, please contact Dr. Maura Mast (email@example.com).